sentientmachine/Cheatsheets/README.markdown

 # Cheatsheets!

-## (no actual cheating, just short and skinny mnemonics for important software and programming)
+## (no actual cheating, just short and skinny mnemonics for software usage and programming concepts)

 - - -
 1. [Python](#python)